-It’s important for your SMS campaigns to be in compliance with the local laws where you do business, so ensure your business complies with the Telephone Consumer Protection Act (TCPA), Cellular Telecommunications Industry Association (CTIA), and other messaging authorities.
+It’s important for your SMS campaigns to be in compliance with the local laws where you do business, so ensure your business complies with the Telephone Consumer Protection Ac (TCPA), Cellular Telecommunications Industry Association (CTIA), and other messaging authorities.

 Whether you send from a short code or a long number, always respect your customers’ privacy and honor their opt in and opt out requests.
 Never spam or send unwanted messages.

 2. Use vanity short codes for unique brand experiences

-Vanity short codes can be a great way to create a memorable number that your customers can to text to opt into campaigns, contests, discounts, and much more.
+Vanity short codes can be a great way to create a memorable number that your customers can use to text to opt into campaigns, contests, discounts, and much more.
 Their versatility is often worth the extra cost because they can be used in print campaigns, billboards, digital campaigns, radios, podcasts, and other marketing channels.
 This can help you create unique customer experiences through SMS.

 3. Make your brand apparent with personalized text messages

 Include your brand name in your messages whether you’re sending from a long or short number.
 Most people don’t save businesses to their contact list (unless it’s a business that they regularly call for customer support, for example).
 If you mention your brand in your marketing messages, customers never have to guess where they’re coming from.

 Attribution and tracking return on investment (ROI) are vital to the success of any marketing campaign.
 In order to understand attribution for SMS, use custom keywords to track the various sources you’re using to grow the SMS list.

 For example, you may say “Text FB to XXXXX to get an exclusive offer” on Facebook and “Text ENTER to XXXXX to enter our giveaway” if you’re trying to grow your SMS list through a contest or giveaway.

 Short codes as part of your SMS marketing strategy

-Text messaging is one of the best ways to engage with your audience and short codes are just another tactic to further increase engagement.
+Text messaging or mobile marketing is one of the best ways to engage with your audience, and short codes are just another tactic to further increase engagement.